merry christmas to jesus

 "You have found favor with God." —Luke 1:30

 However, God became man.
 Now He has a body with all the feelings that go with it.
-God the Son now literally is wearied and grieved.
-By our sins, we’ve been able to make God cry, scream, bleed, and die.
-We’ve been able to torture God and nauseate Him (see Rv 3:16).
-We’ve been able to make God feel all the pain of rejection.
+God now literally is wearied and grieved.
+By our sins, we've been able to make God cry, scream, bleed, and die.
+We've been able to torture God and nauseate Him (see Rv 3:16).
+We've been able to make God feel all the pain of rejection.

 This Christmas season, will you please God or reject Him?
-“To His own He came, yet His own did not accept Him” (Jn 1:11).
+"To His own He came, yet His own did not accept Him" (Jn 1:11).
 Will you accept Him?
-This Christmas, make Jesus rejoice.
-May He “rejoice over you with gladness, and renew you in His love” (Zep 3:17).
-May He “sing joyfully because of you” (Zep 3:17).
+This Christmas, make Jesus feel good.
+May He "rejoice over you with gladness, and renew you in His love" (Zep 3:17).
+May He "sing joyfully because of you" (Zep 3:17).
 Repent! (see Lk 15:7, 10) Obey, praise, worship, love, and please Him.
 Make this a very merry Christmas for Jesus.

 Prayer: Jesus, may I bring a smile to Your face.